Viottery/PRTS-Bot/README.md

 ### 🧩 Components

 - 🕷️ **Crawler**
   Responsible for crawling the PRTS wiki and downloading pages.
 It uses the MediaWiki API to download pages in XML format.
+This can also fit other wikis that support the MediaWiki API.

+- 🗂️ **Processor**
+  Responsible for the stopword removal and text cleaning of the downloaded pages.
+In `file_process.py`, using jieba to segment Chinese text.

 - 📖 **Indexer**
   Responsible for indexing the downloaded pages and storing them in a local database.
-It uses the Whoosh library to create an inverted index for fast retrieval.

 - 📂 **Retriever**
   Responsible for retrieving relevant pages from the local database.

-It uses the Whoosh library to search based on the user query.
+- 🔄 **Reranker**
+  The Reranker reranks the retrieved pages based on their relevance to the user query.
+It uses BGE model to rerank pages using vector based method and select the most relevant ones.

 ### 📄 Data Source & License Notice